BS EN 60076 Market

 Grid topology, regulation & demand drivers.

 Scotland's distribution network is operated by two DNOs: SSEN (Scottish & Southern Electricity Networks) covering the north and Highlands & Islands, and SP Energy Networks covering central and southern Scotland — both regulated by Ofgem.
 Voltage levels are 11/33 kV at MV and 132/275/400 kV at transmission, with extensive 132 kV subsea cable interconnection to the Outer Hebrides, Orkney and Shetland.
 Procurement follows BS EN 60076 with ENATS 35-1 and ENATS 35-2 as the mandatory low-loss EcoDesign framework, plus arctic-grade insulation oil specifications for the Highlands' -25°C winter minimums.
 Scotland is the renewable powerhouse of the UK, generating 113% of its annual electricity demand from renewables in 2022 — dominated by onshore wind (Whitelee, Clyde, Kilgallioch) and the offshore-wind cluster around Aberdeen including the Seagreen, Inch Cape and Berwick Bank developments.
 The Western Link and Eastern Link HVDC interconnectors evacuate this generation to England and Wales.
 The Highlands grid reinforcement programme — including the Skye–Fort Augustus 275 kV upgrade — is driving substation transformer demand at unprecedented scale.
 Industrial demand centres on Aberdeen's oil-and-gas decommissioning hub and Edinburgh's financial-services data-centre cluster.
-ETS supplies SSEN and SP Energy Networks-approved ENATS units from Jebel Ali via Grangemouth or Aberdeen ports in 18–22 days.
+ETS manufactures SSEN and SP Energy Networks-approved ENATS units shipped via Grangemouth or Aberdeen ports.

 Cities & metropolitan areas